joel-st/trello-dashboard/README.md

 A rebuild tool is found in /rebuild/ and this tool is only ever needed if the json files are either lost or corrupt, or if a hidden board with more than 1000 actions is un hidden.

 A refresh of the data via the cron tab twice daily is recommended, but can be done as many times as you wish.
-If time elapses and more than 1000 actions have happened since the last refresh, you will need to ue the rebuild tool.
+If time elapses and more than 1000 actions have happened since the last refresh, you will need to use the rebuild tool.